Gisella D’Costa is a Senior Associate in Arnold Bloch Leibler’s Workplace Advisory group.

 Gisella has advised on a range of matters, including acting on behalf of:

-- a security solutions company: in relation to litigation in the Federal Court of Australia concerning allegations of adverse action
+- an ASX listed corporation: in relation to litigation in the Federal Court of Australia concerning allegations of adverse action

 - a large professional body: in relation to its casual workforce including award classification and entitlements and conversion to permanent employment